Abadam History, Family Crest & Coats of Arms

 - Origins Available:

 The name Abadam can be traced to the ancient Celtic culture of Wales.
 The name was from the personal name Adam.
 The surname Abadam features the distinctive Welsh patronymic prefixes ab- and ap-.
 The original form of the name was ab-Adam or ap-Adam, but the prefixes have been assimilated into the surname over the course of time and the overall spelling has sometimes been extensively altered.

 The surname Abadam was first found in Denbighshire (Welsh: Sir Ddinbych), a historic county in Northeast Wales, created by the Laws in Wales Act 1536.

 Early History of the Abadam family

-Another 319 words (23 lines of text) covering the years 1292, 1300, 1327, 1377 and 1754 are included under the topic Early Abadam History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abadam research.
+Another 195 words (14 lines of text) covering the years 1292, 1300, 1327, 1377 and 1754 are included under the topic Early Abadam History in all our PDF Extended History products and printed products wherever possible.

 Abadam Spelling Variations